zzo-joe/riboseq_project/riboseq_rnaseq_processing/02_GO_analysis.md

 ## ClusterProfiler

 With clusterProfiler you can explore functional characteristics of both coding and non-coding genomics data for thousands of species with up-to-date gene annotation.
-(Introduction by [YuLab](https://github.com/YuLab-SMU/clusterProfiler))

-We applied clusterProfiler GO analysis on every gene set (exclusive, buffered, intensified, ) on biological process.
+(Introduction by [YuLab](https://github.com/YuLab-SMU/clusterProfiler)).
+We applied GO analysis using clusterProfiler and enrichR on every gene set on biological process, and visualized them using dotplot and chorddiagram.